hgc-tpg/HGCTPGValidation/README.md

 # HGCTPGValidation
-Tool for running automatically the HGCAL TPG validation
+This is a tool for running automatically the validation of the HGCAL TPG code.

 The code is organized in a CMSSW independent package, used to
 * Run Jenkins continuous integration for HGCal TPG validation.
 Two different jobs allow us